So far in this series about the IBM Data Studio integrated

 known version of it that worked, right-click in the SQL Builder and select Revert

-to Last Correct Source.
+.
 IBM Data Studio will open a window that contains

 that last SQL statement that it successfully parsed.
 You can probably figure